 After the soft launch of your fashion brand, it is time to use your concept, reviews, and sales to involve investors who can help you scale up.
-It can be a business partner who will invest capital into the brand in exchange for a cut of the revenues in the future.
-Remember that once your business takes off, you will need constant access to funds for large scale manufacturing and better marketing.
+It can be a business partner that will invest capital into the brand in exchange for a cut of the revenues in the future.
+Remember that once your business takes off, you will need constant access to funds for large-scale manufacturing and better marketing.

 Offer Benefits to Customers

 Ever wondered why brands offer discounts and membership cards?
 Deals, gifts, personalized messages, etc. help to promote your new products.
 But that’s not all.
 They help to attract those who have shown interest in your promotions, as well as in retaining customers.
 Exclusive deals for returning customers tell them that you value them.
 After all, happy customers will promote you!